moeka1030/moeka1030/README.md

 # 🙌 Profile

 I'm a university student based in Tokyo, passionate about programming and creating meaningful web applications.
-I love using Generative AI to boost productivity and bring ideas to life!
+I love using Generative AI to boost productivity and bring ideas to life.

 ---